-Build programs and uploading to Teensy boards is much simpler in Visual Micro versions 1505.17+ using the "Board Options" menus.
-The compiler changes that automatically occurr as a result of the various menu choices are also automatically fed into the Visual Studio intellisense system providing dynamic assisance in the code editor, based on the menu options selected, and automatically changes as these options are changed.
+Build programs and uploading to Teensy boards is simple in Visual Micro using the "Board Options" menus.
+The Visual Studio Intellisense system provides dynamic assistance in the code editor, based on the menu options selected, and automatically changes as these options are changed.

-If options are not selected then the first in each list will automatically be applied.
-Options can be changed at any time which will cause a full re-compile the next time the project is built.
-Intellisense will automatically change to reflect the selection.
+If options are not altered then the first item in each list will automatically be applied, and these options can be changed at any time and the project rebuilt.

 As with all tool bars, this bar can be hidden or removed if required (right click>customise) it will not re-appear until you unhide it or use the reset command described above.